 The Hyde Park Demonstration against Lord PAL-MERSTON'S Conspiracy Bill, is intended to serve an excellent object.
-It would, if really national and dignified, swell the current strongly against an odious and disgraceful measure.
-We hesitate, however, to approve of these open-air mass meetings.
-That arranged for Sunday is no doubt in the best possible hands; but can it-be-certain-that-a-vulgartumult will not be created which would serve no one so much as the French Emperor ?
-It would be worth his while to subsidise a thousand 'roughs to convert the Hyde Park gathering into the semblance of a ribald and random mob.
+It would, if really national and dignified, swell the current strongly against an possible-hands;-but-can-it-be-certain-that-a-vulgartumult will not be created which would serve no to convert the Hyde Park gathering into the semblance of a ribald and random mob.